-Under the current plans, from session 2021/22 all pupils will benefit from the new sports facility at Bangholm.
-In terms of Phase 2, details will be developed once funding has been secured but summer 2021 is the current estimated start date.
+Under the current plans, from April 2022 all pupils will benefit from the new sports facility at Bangholm.
+In terms of Phase 2, details will be developed once funding has been secured.
 The Parent Council will be working together with all parties involved to continue to make the delivery of great education at Trinity Academy the priority throughout the process and to minimise any disruption.
 The Council has experience of managing school rebuilding projects where schools operate successfully on site as development takes place, and where any temporary facilities required are of excellent quality.
 In addition, the potential for work to be done in the summer holidays is also a step which may ease the process.
 The answer to this question will evolve as the project takes shape.

 Work on Phase 1 began in March 2021, and will continue at Bangholm Playing Fields until spring 2022.
 This will affect some PE facilities during this time, notably the rugby pitch due to drainage and re-seeding work.